Kivean/bandyt-tutorial/README.md

 pip install igraph
 ```

+Optional (recommended): for built-in graph visualization in PDF format, graphviz is required.

 **Installation**

 No particular installation procedure is necessary.
 However to enable faster compute routines compilation of cpp source in the folder containing this project